-Mark and I purchased a 250-gallon high capacity tank a couple years ago.
+Mark and I purchased a 250-gallon high-capacity tank a couple of years ago.
 It didn’t look that big at the store UNTIL the company delivered it to our home.
 We had to tilt the tank just to get it in our garage.
 I had saved money for this unit for a couple of years.
 I will drain it and water some plants in my yard every 5 years.
 I LOVE knowing I have that much water on hand.

 Pros: Large capacity of water, mine has two spigots, one for draining, and one for buckets.

 Cons: Expensive, hard to pick up yourself even with a truck.
 You need three people to maneuver it.

 Let’s be prepared before we need to be prepared.
 We can do it, store water now, one container at a time.
 Blessings, Linda